Terrorism in India: 2004 Dimapur bombings

 On 2 October 2004, two powerful bombs were set off—one at the Dimapur Railway Station and the other at the Hong Kong Market killing 30 and injuring over 100 others.

-Over the 5-year period of 2009 to 2013, between 0 and 11 civilians died per year in Nagaland from rebellion related activity (or less than 1 death per year per 100,000 people), and between 3 and 55 militants deaths per year in inter-factional killings (or between 0 and 3 deaths per 100,000 people).
+Over the 5 year of 2009 to 2013, between 0 and 11 civilians died per year in Nagaland from rebellion related activity (or less than 1 death per year per 100,000 people), and between 3 and 55 militant deaths per year in inter-factional killings (or between 0 and 3 deaths per 100,000 people).
 The most recent Nagaland Legislative Assembly election took place on 23 February 2013 to elect the Members of the Legislative Assembly (MLA) from each of the 60 Assembly Constituencies in the state.
 The voter turnout was 83% and Nagaland People's Front was elected to power with 37 seats.

 Odisha

 Punjab

 In the 1980s, an insurgent movement turned to violence, seeking a separate state called Khalistan, independent of India.
 They were led by Jarnail Singh Bhindranwale who was neutral on the establishment of a new state.

 In 1984, Operation Blue Star was conducted by the Indian government to confront the movement.
 It involved an assault on the Golden Temple complex, which Sant Bhindranwale had fortified in preparation of an army assault.
 Indira Gandhi, India's then prime minister, ordered the military to storm the temple, who eventually had to use tanks.
 After a 74-hour firefight, the army successfully took control of the temple.
 In doing so, it damaged some portions of the Akal Takht, the Sikh Reference Library, and the Golden Temple itself.
 According to Indian government sources, 83 army personnel were killed and 249 were injured.
 Militant casualties were 493 killed and 86 injured.

 During the same year, the assassination of Indira Gandhi by two Sikh bodyguards, believed to be driven by the Golden Temple affair, resulted in widespread anti-Sikh riots, especially in New Delhi.
 Following Operation Black Thunder in 1988, Punjab Police, first under Julio Ribeiro and then under KPS Gill, together with the Indian Army, eventually succeeded in pushing the movement underground.

 In 1985, Sikh terrorists bombed an Air India flight from Canada to India, killing all 329 people on board Air India Flight 182.
-It was one of the worst terrorist act in Canada's history.
+It was the worst mass murder in Canadian history.

 The ending of Sikh militancy and the desire for a Khalistan catalysed when the then-Prime Minister of Pakistan, Benazir Bhutto, handed all intelligence material concerning Punjab militancy to the Indian government, as a goodwill gesture.
 The Indian government used that intelligence to arrest those who were behind attacks in India and militancy.

 The ending of overt Sikh militancy in 1993 led to a period of relative calm, punctuated by militant acts (for example, the assassination of Punjab CM, Beant Singh, in 1995) attributed to half a dozen or so operating Sikh militant organisations.
 These organisations include Babbar Khalsa International, Khalistan Commando Force, Khalistan Liberation Force, and Khalistan Zindabad Force.